nxrighthere/NetStack/README.md

 .AddShort(compressedRotation.a)
 .AddShort(compressedRotation.b)
 .AddShort(compressedRotation.c)
-.ToArray(buffer); // The length of the byte array should be at least data.Length + 4 bytes for conversion
+.ToArray(buffer); // The length of the byte array should be at least data.Capacity for conversion

 // Get data length in bit buffer for sending through the network Console.WriteLine("Bit buffer length: " + data.Length);